The environment must be rich in motives which lend interest to activity and invite the child to conduct his own

 - Study of land and water forms (such as lakes, islands, peninsulas, gulfs, straits and isthmuses) through concrete materials

 - Connections with other cultures around the world are made through pictures, materials, objects, arts, food, and plants

-The goals of science are to offer concrete exploration of the physical and life sciences to further classify the child’s understanding of the world.
+The goals of science are to offer concrete exploration of the physical, life and natural sciences to further classify the child’s understanding of the world.

 We believe children at this age level are developing skills critical to healthy brain development, eye-hand coordination, motor planning, memory, and understanding of non-verbal cues.
 All of these skills are mastered best through real and concrete learning experiences.
 Furthermore, the young child learns best when all senses are engaged in learning and real learning experiences are occurring.
 For all of these reasons, we provide children with a screen-free learning environment.